Yadukrishnan1/Yadukrishnan1/README.md

 ## Hi there 👋

 - 🔭 I’m a PhD Candidate in Physics with a minor in Computational Sciences at the University of Tennessee Knoxville.
-My doctoral research is on "Understanding the Atomic Dynamics in Liquid State" carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.
+My doctoral research is on "Understanding the Atomic Dynamics in Liquid State Systems" carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.

 - 🌱 I’m currently transitioning to a Data Scientist role with an emphasis on ML applications and predictive analytics.